Springbok: Ecology and behaviour

 Springbok are very fast antelopes, clocked at 88 km/h.
 They generally tend to be ignored by carnivores unless they are breeding.
-Cheetahs, lions, leopards, spotted hyenas, wild dogs, caracals, crocodiles and pythons are major predators of the springbok.
-Southern African wildcats, black-backed jackals, Verreaux's Eagles, martial eagles, and tawny eagles target juveniles.
+Cheetahs, lions, leopards, spotted hyenas, African wild dogs, caracals, crocodiles and pythons are major predators of the springbok.
+Southern African wildcats, black-backed jackals, Verreaux's eagles, martial eagles, and tawny eagles target juveniles.
 Springbok are generally quiet animals, though they may make occasional low-pitched bellows as a greeting and high-pitched snorts when alarmed.

 Parasites

 A 2012 study on the effects of rainfall patterns and parasite infections on the body of the springbok in Etosha National Park observed that males and juveniles were in better health toward the end of the rainy season.
 Health of females was more affected by parasites than by rainfall; parasite count in females peaked prior to and immediately after parturition.
 Studies show that springbok host helminths (Haemonchus, Longistrongylus and Trichostrongylus), ixodid ticks (Rhipicephalus species), lice (Damalinia and Linognathus species).
 Eimeria species mainly affect juveniles.